poplus/home-poplus/Popluscon_session_FAQ.md

 Sessions at PoplusCon will be proposed and facilitated by you, the participants.
 If you want to contribute to the conference agenda, check the selection criteria below, and complete [this form][form].

-mySociety and Fundación Ciudadano Inteligente will select a number of the final sessions before the conference.
-However, on both days of the conference, a third of the slots will be kept open so that attendees can propose sessions.
+mySociety and Fundación Ciudadano Inteligente will select a small number of the final sessions before the conference.
+On both days of the conference, a minimum of a third of the slots will be kept open so that attendees can propose sessions.
 We’ll do this in the morning and will have a board and post-it notes where people can put their ideas and vote on ideas.
 There will also be lightning talks both days, of a maximum of 5 minutes per talk.
 Anyone can sign up for one of these and there’s going to be about 10 slots per day.

 Separately from the sessions we'll create a space where people can collaborate to work on components, sites that use components, data standards or anything practical.